zdravkov/kendo-docs/api/dataviz/map.md

 The attribution for the layer.

+### layers.subdomains `Array`

+The subdomains for the layer.

 ### layers.opacity `String` *(default: 1)*

-The the opacity of all tile layers.
+The the opacity for the layer.

 ### layers.style `Object`